bbauska/ibm-intermediate-web-dev/README.md

 -   It provides accurate interactions, offers accessibility, ensures consistent behavior and others,

--   There are certain aspects of an application\'s front end that need to be focused on while performing front-end testing, and
+-   There are certain aspects of an application&apos;s front end that need to be focused on while performing front-end testing, and

 -   Front-end testing tools ensure proper functionality of critical